 I am a realist painter, known for my depictions of Australian rural life.
 Based in North East Victoria, I have become well-regarded as an equestrian artist, with a passion for painting draught horses.
-I began painting and sculpting full-time in 2009, and since this time, I have exhibited twice a year or more.
+I began painting and sculpting full-time in 2009, and since this time, I have exhibited at least twice a year or more.

 Since this time, my style has developed into a blend of photographic realism combined with dense painterly detail that only appears on closer inspection.
 Mark-making remains important to my creative practice — especially the act of ‘loading the brush’ with the right combination of colours, in which I often apply several unblended colours at once.
 I think that far more than colour, creating the right tone to express light and shadow, is the most important technical aspect of my work.
 On a deeper level, I believe that if I put positive energy into my work as I paint, it will permeate the space where the painting is hung.